 Providing a safe harbor for kids during divorce can be difficult, particularly if violence or abuse are part of the mix.
-Abuse can be take a variety of forms including verbal, emotional, and physical.
+Abuse takes a variety of forms, including verbal, emotional, and physical.

-If a child is living in a situation where there are constant fights and long term conflict, parents are not only affecting each other individually; but they are also affecting the child’s well being.
+If a child lives in a situation where they endure constant fights and long term conflict, parents don’t only affect each other.
+They also negatively impact the child’s well being.

-Custody cases often include the appointment of a guardian ad litem (GAL).
-A GAL is an attorney dedicated to representing the child(ren).
+Custody cases often include the appointment of a guardian ad litem.
+A GAL is an individual dedicated to representing the child(ren).

-The GAL will interview the child(ren) and factor their wishes into their recommendation to the court.
+The GAL interviews the child(ren) and may factor their wishes into their recommendation to the court.

-There is a persistent rumor that children at the age of 12 years old can decide where they want to go—this is false.
+There is a persistent rumor that children at the age of 12 years old can decide where they want to live.
+This is false.

-In the state of Oregon the GAL will propose a plan to the court.
-If the case is complex, or serious physical or emotional issues are present, a Custody Evaluator can also be appointed to provide an in-depth analysis of the situation.
+In the state of Oregon, after conducting an investigation, the GAL proposes a plan to the court.
+If the case is complex, or serious physical or emotional issues are present, the court may also appoint a Custody Evaluator to provide an in-depth analysis of the situation.

 Related Reading: The Best Interest of The Child